sujaypotlapelly/sujaypotlapelly/README.md

+Here's an updated version of your README to include the new projects and learning update:

+---

 # 👋 Hi, I'm Sujay Potlapelly!

 Welcome to my GitHub profile!
 I’m a dedicated Computer Science and Applied Mathematics student at the University of Colorado Boulder with a passion for developing innovative software solutions and exploring the frontiers of technology—from machine learning to computational neuroscience.